Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 * Set up Stripe with webhooks to make the payment process more secure for the user.

+* Upgrade the search function for the webpage to take in more parameters and display a message for the User that what they searched for is not available on the web application.

 ## Technologies Used
 These are the following technologies and packages used to develop this project: